 Sustainable municipal electrical businesses require attention to be given to tariff design and regulations for enabling legislation (by-laws) or via incentive mechanisms.
 This may include feed in tariffs that assist customers in their jurisdictions to take advantage of new Distributed Energy Resources technology that offers households prosumer options and can help business to become more resilient, using least cost and sustainable options for their energy needs.
 Essentially this requires looking at municipal electrical businesses through the lens of creating enabling conditions for households' access opportunities and firms to expand, create employment and contribute more to local and national tax revenues, and not merely seeing MPPG as an option for municipalities to diversify sources of electricity supply.
-Although these issues are not addressed directly in this paper, they are raised so as not to lose sight of the critical economic and social role of energy services in this discussion focused on municipalities, especially as other stakeholders in the public sector are engaged.
+These issues are not addressed directly in this paper; however, they are raised so as not to lose sight of the critical economic and social role of energy services in this discussion focused on municipalities.